.png)

 Visibility Suffers Quietly

-Platforms like Google, Meta, and TikTok expect a consistent, machine-readable match between your product feed, your PDP, and your schema.
+Platforms like Google and Meta expect tight consistency between your product feed, PDP, and schema.

 - Your Feed Approval Rate drops

-- PDPs get excluded from Shopping results or AI Discovery
+- Your PDPs get excluded from shopping results or AI Discovery

-- Compliance flags go up—for price, inventory, image mismatches
+- Compliance flags go up—especially for price, inventory, or image mismatches

-- Your SEO performance stalls—even if the page looks fine
+- Your SEO results stall or fall, even if the page looks fine

-And because the issues live in metadata and hidden mismatches, they’re easy to miss.
-Until performance dips.
+And because the issues are buried in metadata or broken sync, they’re easy to miss—until performance dips.

 You Can’t Scale Copy-Paste

-Eventually, the size of your catalog outpaces the number of hours in the day.
+At some point, the number of products outpaces the number of hours in the day.

 Manual PDP workflows hit hard limits: